 Today, influencers will spot an email template from a mile away.
-And you know...they'll hit the trash button and your email will be gone forever.
-Leaving you with a bad first impression and no chance of ever becoming tight with the people you've reached out to.
+They'll hit the trash button and your email will be gone forever.
+Leaving you with a bad first impression and almost no chance of ever becoming tight with the people you reach out to.

 The same goes for not personalizing your email.

 "Hey man...."
 "Dear Sir/Madam..."
 "To whomever it may concern..."

 9 times out of 10, your email will go straight to the trash bin if you don't use their first name.
 I'm serious.

 Bloggers and influencers are busy people.
 They're not going to waste their precious time on someone who hasn't taken the time to learn their first name.

 If you're too pushy, you can expect zero replies from your outreach campaign.